ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 ## Installation

-You need to create a Cordova project and add platforms before adding the Bluemix Push Notifications Cordova Plugin Push SDK.
+You need to create a Cordova project and add platforms before adding the IBM Cloud Push Notifications Cordova Plugin Push SDK.
 Complete the following steps:

 1. Create a Cordova application: